There Is No “Being Aware of Being Aware”

-The phrase “Be aware of Being Aware” is commonly used in contemporary non-dual teachings.
-However, it can be misleading and confusing.
-The phrase suggests that there is a need for Awareness to be aware of itself, but this is not the case.
+The phrase “Be aware of Being Aware” is frequently encountered in contemporary non-dual teachings, but it can be misleading and potentially confusing.
+This expression suggests that awareness, which is the very essence of life itself, must somehow become aware of itself.
+However, this interpretation is inaccurate.

-Awareness is the only “thing” that can be aware and it has no need to be aware of itself, any more than the sun needs to illuminate itself.
-There is no actual “being aware of Being Aware” just as there is no actual “seeing of one’s own eye.”
+Awareness, by its nature, is the only “thing” capable of being aware.
+It does not need to be aware of itself, any more than the sun needs to shine upon itself.
+The notion of “being aware of Being Aware” is as illogical as the concept of “seeing one’s own eye.”

-A better phrase to use in this context is “focus on Being Aware.”
-“Focus” is an action that can be performed by the ego entity.
-The ego has the ability to turn within and focus on its True Nature, which is Awareness.
-However, the ego’s ability to focus is temporary, which is why we often feel like we have lost Awareness.
-In reality, we have only lost our focus, not Awareness itself.
-By shifting our focus back to Awareness, we can once again realize it is our True Nature.
+A more precise and meaningful phrase to use is “focus on being aware.”
+Focus is an intentional act that can be performed by the individual ego.
+The ego has the capacity to turn inward and recognize its true nature, which is awareness itself.
+However, because the ego’s ability to focus is temporary, we often experience a sense of losing awareness.
+In reality, what we have lost is not awareness, but rather our focus on it.
+By consciously shifting our focus back to awareness, we can reconnect with our true nature.

-Perhaps you are asking what it means to “focus on Being Aware” and why it is so important?
-Awareness is who you are at the essential level.
-It is the very fabric of your being and of everything you experience.
-Awareness is the opening where you are connected to the entire spiritual universe.
+You may wonder what it means to “focus on being aware” and why it is important.
+Awareness is the fundamental essence of who you are—it is the very fabric of your being and the substratum of all experience.
+Awareness serves as the gateway to a deeper connection with the spiritual universe, revealing a sense of unity and peace.

-To truly focus on Awareness, you must let go of your identification with the mind and the external world.
-When you do, it is as if you bring Awareness to the forefront.
-You begin to realize that Awareness is your true essence, that which is permanent, unlike the temporary identities you may have previously believed yourself to be.
-This “state” of Being Aware is often referred to as “spirit,” “consciousness,” “life,” “soul,” “silence,” “stillness,” “presence,” “the now,” or even “God.”
-It is what is meant by “Be still, and know that I am God.”
+To truly focus on awareness, one must disengage from identification with the mind and external phenomena.
+This act of turning inward brings awareness into sharp focus, allowing you to realize that it is your true essence.
+Unlike the temporary identities that we may mistakenly identify with, awareness is permanent and unchanging.
+This state of being aware is often described using various terms, such as “spirit,” “consciousness,” “life,” “soul,” “silence,” “stillness,” “presence,” “the now,” or even “God.”
+It aligns with the concept found in spiritual traditions that encourages stillness: “Be still, and know that I am God.”

-Remember, you are the temple of God.
-Where you stand is holy ground.
-So, take a moment to be present, to focus on Being Aware, and to connect with the essence of your being.
-It is in this Awareness that you will find true peace and understanding.
+It is important to remember that you are the “temple of God.”
+Wherever you are, that space is sacred.
+Take a moment to be fully present, to focus on being aware, and to reconnect with the essence of your being.
+It is within this awareness that you will discover true peace, clarity, and understanding.

 One Thing